 Red Rock is a small beautiful town located 1-hour east of Thunder Bay 5 minutes off Highway 11/17 on Hwy 628.
 Red Rock is a safe scenic community overlooking Lake Superior’s Nipigon Bay.
 Situated between the Red Rock Mountain and the beautiful shores of Lake Superior the town is known for its hospitality, breath taking views and varied outdoor activities.
-Many residents in the community enjoy being out on the lake exploring the many islands or fishing for a monster.
+Many residents in the community enjoy being out on the lake exploring the many islands or fishing for trophy sized fish.

 Afterwards you may want to go on a walk around town with Red Rocks Historical Society Walkabout Guide or take a nice hike with breath taking views up one of our hiking trails.
 The Red Rock Mountain Trail is a foot and bike trail that is 7.5 km long which takes you along the top and through the valleys of the Red Rock Mountain.
 This trail has amazing views of Lake Superior’s Nipigon Bay and Black Bay from the 3 viewing platforms overlooking the town of Red Rock.
 The trailhead is located at the end of the Red Rock Rd No.1, 5 minutes down Hwy 628 from the turnoff of Hwy 11/17.
 A small parking lot is available with signage and a map of trail.
 The Red Rock Mountain trail is classified as BLUE with minimal BLACK inclines.

 There is always plenty to do while visiting Red Rock.
 Come stay a while.